sandeep-krishnamurthy/keras/benchmark/README.md

 #### LSTM-WikiText2

-You can use the utility shell script to run the RNN benchmark on WikiText2 dataset.
+You can use the utility shell script to run the RNN benchmark on the WikiText2 dataset.

 For MXNet backend benchmarks:
 ```